sahilpawarr/sahilpawarrr.github.io/content/index.md

 ---
 title: sahil pawar
 ---
-currently, project manager at [Global Action for Policy Lab](https://cssh.northeastern.edu/gap/), where i lead multiple advisory projects aimed at economic growth in low and middle income countries through data and research.
+currently, project manager at [Global Action for Policy Lab](https://cssh.northeastern.edu/gap/), where i lead advisory projects aimed at economic growth in low and middle income countries through data and research.

-previously, chief of staff at the ceo’s office at [Cambridge Wealth](https://www.cambridgewealth.in/) where i was responsible for building systems and scaling business
+previously, chief of staff at the ceo’s office at [Cambridge Wealth](https://www.cambridgewealth.in/) where I lead strategic initiatives and business growth.

 before that i studied economics from the [Gokhale Insitute of Politics and Economics](https://gipe.ac.in) in pune